Skip to main content

 • Turn dough out onto a lightly greased surface.
 Cover for 10 minutes.

 • Divide dough into 14-15 equal pieces (about 70 grams each) and round into tight, smooth balls.
+Cover and rest for 10 minutes.

-Assemble the conchas
+Assemble the Conchas

-• Prepare half-sheet pans by lightly spraying with baking spray or line with parchment paper.
+• Prepare half-sheet pans by lightly spraying with baking spray or lining with parchment paper.
 Place dough balls on sheet pans, up to 6 per tray.
 Lightly coat the top of the dough with vegetable oil.

-• Cool on wire rack.
-Best served warm.
 If storing, let cool to room temperature and store in sealed plastic bags at room temperature for 2-3 days.

 Did you make this recipe?